Frequently Asked Questions

 - Are there any fees to apply for a Home Equity loan?

-There are no fees to apply and we will pay closing costs for services required by the credit union.
+HFCU charges no origination fees and we will even pay some of your closing cost for services required by the credit union.

 - How quickly can I get approved for home equity financing?